Rim-777/Issue-Tracker/README.md

 The end point to get a list of issues is:
 `GET '/api/issues'`
-_(a manager can see all issues, a regular user can see issues created by themselves)_ Both a manager and a regular user can filter issues by state passing state as params.
+_(a manager can see all issues, a regular user can see issues created by themselves)._

+Both a manager and a regular user can filter issues by state passing state as params.
 For it use the params key - `filter`.
 Allowed values for the filtering are: `pending`, `in_progress`, `resolved`.
 __